 You Feel the Walls Closing In

-If you sit too much in the same space, it’s tough to feel creative.
+Sitting too much in the same space makes it tough to feel creative.
 The brain does need outside stimulation.
-Taking a walk or change the location where you’re working by going outside or to a coffee shop.
+Take a walk or change the location where you’re working by going outside or to a coffee shop.
 Are you stuck at home?
-Rearrange the room or switch out the artwork on the wall to inspire creativity.
+Rearrange the room or switch the artwork on the wall to inspire creativity.

 You’re Too Distracted

-Kids, pets, music, outside noise all can be very distracting.
+Kids, pets, music, and outside noise can be very distracting.
 How can you be creative if you can’t get your thoughts together?
 Look for ways where you can cut out distractions.
-Your best solution might be a pair of noise-canceling headphones.
-Or if you’re trying to work from home, try enlisting the help of your family members to cut down on interruptions.
+Your best solution might be a pair of noise-cancelling headphones.
+Or, if you’re trying to work from home, try enlisting the help of your family members to cut down on interruptions.

 You’re Burned Out

 With these quick shifts in the mindset, you should be able to get back on track in no time.
 Creativity flows when you let it.
 The main thing?
 Don’t give up.
-With a little intentionality, things will get better.
+With a bit of intentionality, things will get better.